phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 948542
-#Number of Trump Tweets: 303659
+#Number of Trump Tweets: 304027
-#Number of Clinton Tweets: 199897
+#Number of Clinton Tweets: 200452
-#Number of Cruz Tweets: 196798
+#Number of Cruz Tweets: 197169
-#Number of Sanders Tweets: 134188
+#Number of Sanders Tweets: 134333
-#Number of Rubio Tweets: 49957
+#Number of Rubio Tweets: 50027
 #Number of Jeb!
-Tweets: 38172
+Tweets: 38258
-#Number of Carson Tweets: 13807
+#Number of Carson Tweets: 13829
-#Number of Kasich Tweets: 10452
+#Number of Kasich Tweets: 10474
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---